 - Mechanical/Electrical Work, as approved in writing by Owner/Engineer prior to implementation, shall be paid for by Contractor.
 Contractor shall forward actual invoices from mechanical/electrical contractors and General Contractor's markup to Engineer with each pay request.
 Contractor shall attach actual invoices to written authorization.
 At completion of Project, any variation between Mechanical/Electrical Allowance and actual payment receipts (including markup) will be reflected in an adjustment of Allowance amount. - 2.
 Contractor shall not perform any work to be billed under this Allowance without prior written approval from Owner. - 3.
 Contractor shall submit proposal for Owner approval for all work to be performed under this Allowance.
-Provide breakdown of work and costs as requested by Owner.
+Provide detailed breakdown of proposed work and costs for Owner approval. - 4.
+Any unused allowance amount will be credited back to Owner at end of project.

-WI 25.2 MECHANICAL - REPLACEMENT FLOOR DRAINS
+WI 25.2 MECHANICAL - REPLACEMENT FLOOR DRAIN

-- 1. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove concrete full-depth, disconnect and remove existing floor drain, install supplemental dowels, install new drain, place concrete, and install sealant around perimeter of drain.
+- Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove concrete full-depth, disconnect and remove existing floor drain, install supplemental dowels, install new drain, place concrete, and install sealant around perimeter of drain.
 Refer to Detail 25.2 for specific requirements.
 Work Item 25.3 is directly related to this Work Item. - 2.
-This Work occurs in overlay strip repair areas (W.I.
+This Work occurs as needed in overlay strip repair areas (W.I.
 3.7).
-Verify specific requirements in field prior to hydro-demolition.

-3. Payment for this Work Item shall be per each replacement drain installed as required, including all associated work required in this Section and on Detail 25.2.
+Verify specific requirements in field prior to hydro-demolition. - 3.
+Payment for this Work Item shall be per each replacement drain installed as required, including all associated work required in this Section and on Detail 25.2.